NiklasRosenstein/pihub-core/README.md

 *This is the PiHub core application package.*

-PiHub is a framework for creating user personalized web applications by combining prebuilt componenets.
+PiHub is a framework for creating user personalized web applications by combining prebuilt components.
 PiHub is built using

 * [Python 3.3+](https://python.org)
 * [Node.py](https://nodepy.org)